Oak Grove Elementary Executive Summary

 The STEM school/program supports non-traditional student participation through outreach to groups often underrepresented in STEM program areas.

-This fall, MID classes are making artisanal scarves to raise money for the Special Olympics.
-They will take on all aspects of the project: from manufacturing to marketing and selling.
+In the fall of 2017, MID classes made artisanal scarves to raise money for the Special Olympics.
+They took on all aspects of the project: from manufacturing to marketing and selling.
+A "store" was open for several days for to parent and teacher customers.

 Our "bubble kids" are those students whose scores fall 5 points above or below the 40th percentile on the Measures of Academic Progress or MAP test.
 Data show that these students can easily move in either direction, and within our STEM program, we believe that we can increase our student percentages.
-In addition to the school STEM curriculum, this group of kids is being assigned to those ongoing duties that need to be done by small groups: Meteorologists (Weather data collection), Data Squad (helping MID classes with data reporting, such as Hummingbirds at Home), Aquarium Rescue Unit (maintaining aquaponics/aquariums), Green Thumbs (assisting in the garden), Green Screen Crew, Techsperts, OGE Live Morning Show Crew, Paparazzi (photographers of school events, Video Paparazzi, Backstage Sound etc.
+In addition to the school STEM curriculum, this group of kids is being assigned to those ongoing duties that need to be done by small groups: Meteorologists (Weather data collection), Data Squad (helping MID classes with data reporting, such as Hummingbirds at Home), Aquarium Rescue Unit (maintaining aquaponics/aquariums), Green Thumbs (assisting in the garden), Green Screen Crew, Texperts, OGE Live Morning Show Crew, Yearbook Club, Backstage Sound etc.

 Students work independently and collaboratively in an inquiry-based learning environment that encourages finding creative solutions to authentic and complex problems.

-Our teachers meet regularly to plan interdisciplinary units built around real-world problems and questions.
-We encourage our students to think independently, and to work collaboratively to come up with solutions to these problems.
-Within this context our teachers ensure that state standards are met while we foster problem solving and critical thinking.
-We encourage students (as well as teachers) to use the language of the the 4 Cs - Creativity, Critical Thinking, Collaboration and Cooperation – and we provide our students ample time to self-reflect in these areas.
+Our teachers, including MID, special education, and Special areas teachers, meet regularly to plan and collaborate around interdisciplinary units built around real-world problems and questions.
+As a result of this intensive planning, the teachers are able to facilitate our students to think independently.
+We encourage our students to think independently, and to work collaboratively to come up with solutions to real world problems.
+As teachers become better facilitators, they are naturally and more readily providing opportunities for our children to find their own creative solutions to authentic and complex problems.
+We encourage students (as well as teachers) to use the language of the the 4 Cs - Creativity, Critical Thinking, Collaboration and Cooperation – and we provide our students ample time to self-reflect in these areas. (see evidence below) At Oak Grove during the past four years we have been implementing STEM, our children have become much more effective communicators and have become adept at sharing ideas, working independently, and ensuring all voices are heard as they work throughout the EDP process.

 Health vs. Hunger